Principles of explanation

 Four terrestrial elements

-Besides the four causes and four types of change, Aristotle distinguished four terrestrial elements.
-Plato related the elements to the regular polyhedrons, but this could not serve Aristotle’s
+the four causes and four types of change, Aristotle distinguished four terrestrial elements.
+Plato related the elements to the regular polyhedrons, but this could not serve Aristotle’s theory of change.

 Empedocles’ four elements, if severed from the distinction between gravity and levity, are consistent both with Aristotelian and Copernican views.
-Up till the 19th century they remained the basis of medical and psychological
+Up till the nineteenth century they remained the basis of medical and psychological

 theories.
 Galileo connected the elements with the senses.
-In chemistry, the four elements were abandoned in the 18th century.
+In chemistry, the four elements were abandoned in the eighteenth century.

 Aristotle on natural motion